Cartoonito (Asia): Indonesia

-In Indonesia, Cartoonito Asia has been broadcast on Transvision (a subsidiary of CT Corp) and IndiHome TV (Telkom Indonesia).
+In Indonesia, Cartoonito Asia has been broadcast on Transvision (a subsidiary of CT Corp) and MaxStream TV (Telkom Indonesia).
 Some programs use Indonesian languages and are in English.

 Vietnam

 In Vietnam, Cartoonito Asia broadcasts in Vietnamese, delayed by one hour.

 South Korea

 A separate South Korean television channel launched on 14 November 2015 as Boomerang.
 It is owned by Warner Bros.
 Discovery Korea Ltd. and is located in Seoul.
 The channel rebranded as Cartoonito on 1 July 2024.

 Taiwan

 In Taiwan, Cartoonito broadcasts in Taiwanese Mandarin.

 Oceania

 A Cartoonito block was launched on 4 July 2022 on both Cartoon Network and Boomerang.
 This coincided with its Asian counterpart.